Calories Definition and Understanding

 Fats: 9 calories per gram

-Alcohol also provides calories—about 7 per gram—but it's not considered a nutrient because it doesn’t provide essential functions for the body.
+Alcohol also provides energy—about 7 calories per gram—but it’s not considered a nutrient since it doesn’t support essential bodily functions.

 Calories are essential because they provide the energy your body needs to function.
 From powering your brain to keeping your heart beating and your muscles moving, every process in your body relies on energy from calories.
 Without enough of them, you can feel tired, weak, and unfocused.